Experienced Knoxville Car Crash Lawyers Fight for Your Future

 - Drunk driving.
 Alcohol has contributed to 107 accident sin Knox County in 2017.
 Though most people realize that driving under the influence, or DUI, is illegal and highly dangerous, it doesn’t stop them from getting behind the wheel.
 Tennessee’s opioid epidemic is a good indicator that people are driving under the influence of drugs; its meth problem means that those drugs aren’t always prescribed.

 - Distracted driving.
-Distracting driving has been a factor in 196 car crashes in Knox County so far this year (2017).
+Distracted driving is fast becoming a major safety hazard for Tennessee drivers.
 Distracted drivers jeopardize other motorists’ safety and that of pedestrians and bicyclists.
 Texting, eating and drinking, using electronics or interacting with passengers are reckless behaviors that endanger the lives of everyone on the road.

 - Reckless driving.
 Tailgating, swerving in and out of traffic, intimidation tactics: a reckless driver has no concern with anyone else’s well-being.
 These behaviors often result in crashes, and those crashes often lead to serious injuries.

 - Act of nature.
-Did a deer cause your accident?
-Or was there dense fog?
+Did a deer running across your path cause your accident?
+Or was there dense fog or icy road conditions?
 Mother Nature creates some of the worst types of vehicle wrecks.

 What to do immediately after a car accident

 Car crashes can be traumatic.
 After the shock and confusion wears off, you may not know what to do or who to call.
-First and foremost, remain calm; panicking will only fog your judgment.
+First, remain calm; panicking will only fog your judgment.
 Second, seek medical attention — nothing is more important than your health.
-After a doctor treats your injuries, contact an auto wreck lawyer who can provide you with a prompt and honest case assessment and explain your options.
+After a doctor treats your injuries, contact a Knoxville car accident lawyer who can provide you with a prompt and honest case assessment and explain your options.

 Consult with an experienced team of Knoxville car accident lawyers

-At Banks and Jones, we focus on getting our results for our clients.
+At Banks and Jones, we focus on getting our results for our clients who have been injured.
 If a car accident injury has disrupted your life, our aggressive trial attorneys are prepared to fight for your right to compensation.
 To schedule a consultation with one of our skilled Knoxville car accident lawyers, contact us or call 865.407.2122 today.